Brendanp01/Brendanp01/README.md

 # Hi!
 I'm Brendan.
 I write code.
 50 hours a week.
 Kinda crazy.
 # What I'm working on
-I'm currently working on none of your business.
+I'm currently working on is none of your business.